New Zealand deploys aircraft to Asia to help enforce North Korea sanctions

 The United States and North Korea are involved in talks intended to ease tensions between them, and U.S. President Donald Trump met with North Korea’s leader Kim Jong Un in June.

-Since then relations have cooled and a planned visit by the top U.S. diplomat to North Korea was scrapped last week because Trump said insufficient progress toward denuclearization had been made. [nL2N1VF10N]
+Since then relations have cooled and a planned visit by the top U.S. diplomat to North Korea was scrapped last week because Trump said insufficient progress toward denuclearization had been made.
+(Reporting by Charlotte Greenfield; Editing by Sandra Maler)